Sponsored Links

 P1 / P2 = (n1 / n2)3 (3a)

-If the volume flow capacity of an existing system is increased with 10% the power supply is increased with 33%.
-The electrical motor and power supply may need an upgrade.
+- if the volume flow capacity of an existing system is increased with 10% - the power supply increases with 33% and the electrical motor and the power supply may need an upgrade.

-If wheel velocity is constant a change in impeller diameter can simplify the affinity laws to
+If the wheel velocity is constant - the affinity laws for change in impeller diameter can be simplified to

 q1 / q2 = (d1 / d2)3 (1b)